 Pro Tip: Use a chopping block to protect the blade and prevent damage to your work surface.

-Key Differences Between Splitting and Wood Chopping Axes
+Key Differences Between a Splitting Axe and a Chopping Axe

 By understanding the key differences, you can choose the right log splitting tools or firewood axe for your needs – saving time and reducing strain.